ukparliament/Orchestration/LogicApps/readme.md

 in the *Orchestration / LogicApps/SchedulerJobLoop.json* file.
 There is tight coupling between the names of the schedules and the names of the **LogicApps**.

-When *Settings.ps1*is compiled this writes a log detiling the compilation.
+When *Settings.ps1* is compiled it writes a log detailing the compilation.
 These log files can be viewed in VSTS although doing so is beyond the scope of this description.
 Should this be considered useful then contact a member of the Data and Search Team.